MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-fully-managed-security-settings.md

 Level 1 is the recommended minimum security configuration for mobile devices owned by the organization.

 The policies in level 1 enforce a reasonable data access level while minimizing the impact to users.
-This is done by enforcing password policies, a minimum operating system version, device integrity check, and disabling certain device functions (like USB file transfers).
+This is done by enforcing password policies, a minimum operating system version, Google Play's device integrity check, and disabling certain device functions (like USB file transfers).

 ### Device compliance